rmpb94/interval_data/README.md

 10. INTERVAL_PCA.sh

 Details the process for an ancestry PCA analysis with 1KG as the reference population (hg38).
 This is done for the >42K samples.
+Download hg38 reference data and process, merge with interval data, perform PCA.